jenpyle/meet/README.md

 __Then__ the event element will be collapsed to hide the event details

 ### __FEATURE 3: SPECIFY NUMBER OF EVENTS__
-As a user,\
-I should be able to specify the number of events\
-So that I can choose how many events I want to browse through\
+*As a user, I should be able to specify the number of events, so that I can choose how many events I want to browse through*

 __Scenario 1: When user hasn’t specified a number, 32 is the default number__\
 __Given__ the main view has been loaded\